Mirror test

-The mirror test—sometimes called the mark test, mirror self-recognition (MSR) test, red spot technique, or rouge test—is a behavioral technique developed in 1970 by American psychologist Gordon Gallup Jr. as an attempt to determine whether an animal possesses the ability of visual self-recognition.
-The MSR test is the traditional method for attempting to measure physiological and cognitive self-awareness.
-However, agreement has been reached that animals can be self-aware in ways not measured by the mirror test, such as distinguishing between their own and others' songs and scents.

-In the classic MSR test, an animal is anesthetized and then marked (e.g. paint or sticker) on an area of the body the animal normally cannot see (e.g. forehead).
+The mirror test—sometimes called the mark test, mirror self-recognition (MSR) test, red spot technique, or rouge test—is a behavioral technique developed in 1970 by American psychologist Gordon Gallup Jr. to determine whether an animal possesses the ability of visual self-recognition.
+In this test, an animal is anesthetized and then marked (e.g. paint or sticker) on an area of the body the animal normally cannot see (e.g. forehead).
 When the animal recovers from the anesthetic, it is given access to a mirror.
-If the animal then touches or investigates the mark, it is taken as an indication that the animal perceives the reflected image as an image of itself, rather than of another animal.
+If it subsequently touches or examines the mark on its own body, this behavior is interpreted as evidence that the animal recognizes its reflection as an image of itself, rather than another animal.

-Very few species have passed the MSR test.
-Species that have include the great apes, a single Asiatic elephant, rays, dolphins, orcas, the Eurasian magpie, and the cleaner wrasse.
-A wide range of species has been reported to fail the test, including several species of monkeys, giant pandas, and sea lions.
+The MSR test has become a standard approach for evaluating physiological and cognitive self-awareness.
+Few species have passed this test.
+However, several critiques have been raised that challenge the test's validity.
+Some studies have questioned Gallup's findings; others have discovered that animals exhibit self-awareness in ways not captured by the test, such as differentiating between their own songs and scents and those of others.

 Method and history

 The inspiration for the mirror test comes from an anecdote about Charles Darwin and a captive orangutan.
-While visiting the London Zoo in 1838, Darwin observed an orangutan, named Jenny, throwing a tantrum after being teased with an apple by her keeper.
+While visiting the London Zoo in 1838, Darwin observed an orangutan named Jenny throwing a tantrum after being teased with an apple by her keeper.
 This started him thinking about the subjective experience of an orangutan.
 He also watched Jenny gaze into a mirror and noted the possibility that she recognized herself in the reflection.

 In 1970, Gordon Gallup Jr. experimentally investigated the possibility of self-recognition with two male and two female wild preadolescent chimpanzees (Pan troglodytes), none of which had presumably seen a mirror previously.
 Each chimpanzee was put into a room by itself for two days.
 Next, a full-length mirror was placed in the room for a total of 80 hours at periodically decreasing distances.
 A multitude of behaviors was recorded upon introducing the mirrors to the chimpanzees.
-Initially, the chimpanzees made threatening gestures at their own images, ostensibly seeing their own reflections as threatening.
-Eventually, the chimps used their own reflections for self-directed responding behaviors, such as grooming parts of their body previously not observed without a mirror, picking their noses, making faces, and blowing bubbles at their own reflections.
+Initially, the chimpanzees made threatening gestures at their images, ostensibly seeing their reflections as threatening.
+Eventually, the chimps used their reflections for self-directed responding behaviors, such as grooming parts of their body previously not observed without a mirror, picking their noses, making faces, and blowing bubbles at their reflections.